-Or as Simon Sinek says in this persuasive video (embedded above), start with the WHY.
+Or as Simon Sinek says in this persuasive video (embedded below), start with the WHY.
 Only then will people listen to the WHAT and HOW.

 Sinek gives memorable examples of successful persuasion, from Martin Luther King, Jr., to the success of Apple.
 If these ideas are at all confusing, take a moment to watch this important video.
 And at least remember this:

 [MLK] gave the ‘I have a dream’ speech, not the ‘I have a plan’ speech. ~Simon Sinek

 How to Apply This